Boundaries And Consent

 If You Are Pregnant...

 Maintaining a balance dealing with the emotional, spiritual, academic, and health issues during a pregnancy can be very challenging.
 Each student’s needs are different.
-These needs may include pregnancy testing, information about options to consider, counseling (individually or couple), information about contraception, prenatal care, financial planning, information about child care availability, parenting education and housing options.
+These needs may include referrals for pregnancy testing, information about options to consider, counseling (individually or couple), information about contraception, prenatal care, financial planning, information about child care availability, parenting education and housing options.

 If you or your partner is pregnant and you have any questions or concerns, come see us.